codacy/chart/docs/extra/uninstall.md

 # Uninstall

-To ensure a clean removal you should uninstall Codacy before cleaning destroying the cluster.
+To ensure a clean removal you should uninstall Codacy before destroying the cluster.
 To do so run:

 ```bash
 helm del --purge codacy